 CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 3.
-GOVERNANCE 3.2 Law, Order, & Security continued 3.3 Defending Regina This theme includes the people, organizations, buildings, and events associated with the military and civil defence of Regina during periods of conflict 3.2.4 Justice First jail and courthouse based in Town Hall Supreme Court of the North-West Territories established in Regina in 1886 First purpose-built courthouse completed in 1894 In 1907, Supreme Court of Saskatchewan created, then in 1917 Court of the King's Bench and Court of Appeal replaced the Supreme Court Federal government established jail and farm north of Wascana Lake on College Avenue (1910-11) Regina Indian Industrial School site used as a temporary jail, before penitentiary opened in Prince Albert in 1911 3.3.1 Regina's Call to Service Regina Rifle Regiment founded in 1905, later Royal Regina Rifles During First and Second World Wars, Regina served as a training and mobilization centre with landscapes and buildings constructed to meet the needs of the armed services Province had lower enlistment level then others in the First World War, Saskatchewan's wheat harvest critical to the war effort Change in traditional gender roles during First and Second World Wars Animosity to Germanic residents during wartime Establishment of internment camps across Canada to hold "enemy aliens" Second World War Regina became a training centre for navy and air force Regina Armoury military headquarters until 1939, ongoing connection with Canada's military forces 3.3.2 Commemoration & Remembrance Initiative of memorial monuments following the First World War Monuments embraced a range of forms and designs Victoria Park Cenotaph erected in 1926, ongoing site for commemoration in the City for those who fought and died in First World War, Second World War, and Korean War Parade yards Sites and landscapes associated with Canadian military Flying schools and associated landscapes Navy buildings and associated landscapes Sites of commemoration Cenotaphs and military memorials Military plots in cemeteries Designated Properties • Regina Armoury Queen Building Note - Regina Armoury and Queen Building are federally designated sites. public cemeteries
+GOVERNANCE 3.2 Law, Order, & Security continued 3.3 Defending Regina This theme includes the people, organizations, buildings, and events associated with the military and civil defence of Regina during periods of conflict 3.2.4 Justice First jail and courthouse based in Town Hall Supreme Court of the North-West Territories established in Regina in 1886 First purpose-built courthouse completed in 1894 In 1907, Supreme Court of Saskatchewan created, then in 1917 Court of the King's Bench and Court of Appeal replaced the Supreme Court Federal government established jail and farm north of Wascana Lake on College Avenue (1910-11) Regina Indian Industrial School site used as a temporary jail, before penitentiary opened in Prince Albert in 1911 3.3.1 Regina's Call to Service Regina Rifle Regiment founded in 1905, later Royal Regina Rifles During First and Second World Wars, Regina served as a training and mobilization centre with landscapes and buildings constructed to meet the needs of the armed services Province had lower enlistment level then others in the First World War, Saskatchewan's wheat harvest critical to the war effort kept eligible men in the fields Manufacturing plants and buildings re-purposed for the war effort Change in traditional gender roles during First and Second World Wars Animosity to Germanic residents during wartime Establishment of internment camps across Canada to hold "enemy aliens" Second World War Regina became a training centre for navy and air force Regina Armoury military headquarters until 1939, ongoing connection with Canada's military forces 3.3.2 Commemoration &amp; Remembrance Initiative of memorial monuments following the First World War Monuments embraced a range of forms and designs Victoria Park Cenotaph erected in 1926, ongoing site for commemoration in the City for those who fought and died in First World War, Second World War, and Korean War Sites of remembrance Designated soldier plots and memorial monuments in Parade yards Sites and landscapes associated with Canadian military Flying schools and associated landscapes Navy buildings and associated landscapes Sites of commemoration Cenotaphs and military memorials Military plots in cemeteries Designated Properties • Regina Armoury Queen Building Note - Regina Armoury and Queen Building are federally designated sites. public cemeteries